Missouri WIC Program >> Saint Louis WIC Clinics

 WIC is a U.S. Department of Agriculture (USDA) program, usually administered by the State Department of Health and Senior Services.
 WIC is a Supplemental Nutrition Program for Women, Infants and Children (WIC) that provides supplemental foods, health care referrals, and nutrition education for low-income pregnant, breastfeeding, and non-breastfeeding postpartum women, and to infants and children up to age five who are found to be at nutritional risk.
 The National WIC program was established in 1972 when a National Nutritional Survey found anemia and inadequate growth to be common among American Families.
 These conditions can adversely affect brain size and cognitive ability.
 WIC’s primary mission is to give our most vulnerable children the best possible start by providing nutrition education and healthy food during the critical stages of fetal and childhood development and to achieve optimal nutritional status for children before they start school.

-Family Care Health Centers Wic
+Family Care Health Centers WIC

 401 Holly Hills Avenue, Saint Louis MO 63111